 TSS has also developed an intelligence gathering and analysis function.
 This allows the national team to identify a picture of Level 2 criminal activity (activity that takes place across council and/or national boundaries) and has implemented a tasking and coordination process to determine the allocation of resource to tackle it.

-For the current financial year (2019/20), TSS has chosen to focus on seven specific problem areas:
+For the current financial year (2021/22), TSS has chosen to focus on four specific problem areas:

 As an integral part of COSLA, TSS is at the heart of policy development for local government and works closely with a number of partners including Police Scotland, the Society of Chief Officers of Trading Standards Scotland (SCOTSS), Advice Direct Scotland, Citizens Advice Scotland and Scottish Government to strengthen protection for Scottish consumers.